aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        36:         a_list = [1, 2, 3]
     -->37:         result = a_tuple + a_list
                             ^^^^^^^^^^^^^^^^
-       38:     except Exception as e:
+       38:     except TypeError as e:

             a_tuple: (1, 2, 3)
             a_list: [1, 2, 3]